EzhilsreeJ/MODULE-4/README.md

             word[j] = str[i];
             j++;
         } else {

-            // If the character is a space, print the current word and reset for the next word word[j] = '\0'; // Null-terminate the word printf("%s\n", word);
+            word[j] = '\0'; // Null-terminate the word
+            printf("%s\n", word);
             j = 0; // Reset the word index